-Boil for 10 minutes, turn off heat and remove jars.
+Boil for 10 minutes, turn off the heat, and remove jars.
 Allow the jars to cool to room temperature overnight to set up.

-Place jars and lids in a canning pot with rack in the bottom.
+Place jars and lids in a canning pot with a rack in the bottom.

-Cover jars with hot water making sure the jars fill with water.
+Cover jars with hot water making sure the jars are filled with water.
 Make sure water is about 1 inch over the top of the jars.
-Place lid on pot, bring water to a simmer and heat for 10 minutes.
+Place lid on the pot, bring water to a simmer, and heat for 10 minutes.

 NOTE: You will want to time this step making sure the jars are still hot when you are ready to pour the jelly in the jars.
 The jars could break if too cold.